Cyfrin/Updraft/courses/security/6-thunder-loan/48-wrapping-up/+page.md

 Customize the report to your liking, but _do not_ skip this step. **_Actually_** create this report.

-It's only through repetition that you'll build familiarity and get really good at these things, and you'll have a bad-ass new audit to add to your porfolio.
+It's only through repetition that you'll build familiarity and get really good at these things, and you'll have a bad-ass new audit to add to your portfolio.

 ### First Flights